lexiforest/curl_cffi/.github/ISSUE_TEMPLATE/bug_report.md

  - `pip freeze` dump

 **Additional context**
-Which session are you using? async or sync?
-Which loop implementation are you using
+- Which session are you using? async or sync?
+- If using async session, which loop implementation are you using?